ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 * Each transaction is defined by a Rules contract
   * A token can have N Rules contracts
   * OST Platform, through the OpenST Protocol, includes a Rules contract called PricerRule
-  * Within PriceRule, there exists a method called `payMethod`.
+  * Within PriceRule, there is a method called `payMethod`.
 This allows transfers to be instructed in fiat amounts (in EUR, GPB, USD).
 The equivalent amount of tokens is calculated and sent.
 * Rules contracts are registered in a TokenRules contract
   * Each token has one TokenRules contact (which acts as a "registery" of Rules contracts)
-  * Within TokenRules, there exists a method called `directTransfer`.
-This allows transfers to be instructed in token amounts.
+  * Within TokenRules, there is a method called `directTransfer`.
+This allows transfers to be instructed in token amounts. _It made more sense to include this method in the TokenRules contract itself as opposed to creating a new Rules contracts.
+This is the only method that exists in the TokenRules contract._
-  * All transfers are executed by the TokenRules contract
+  * All transfers are executed by the TokenRules contract, not the individual Rules contracts
+  * All transfers must specify the address of the method being called (i.e. $executeParams[to] = address of method being called)

 <!-- ![TransactionsExplained2](/platform/docs/assets/transactions_explained_2.png) -->